 To join us in this fight, please donate here.

 We hope you will join the Institute for Free Speech in the days, weeks, months, and years ahead.
-In the meantime, we encourage you to explore our website, sign up for our daily Media Update, and read our original research and policy papers, legislative and regulatory analyses, articles, and blog posts on free speech issues.
+In the meantime, we encourage you to explore our re-designed website, sign up for our Daily Media Links, and read our original research and policy papers, legislative and regulatory analyses, articles, and blog posts on free speech issues.
 If you seek legal help because you believe your First Amendment political rights are being violated, please don’t hesitate to contact one of our expert attorneys.

 Bradley A. Smith David Keating

 Founder and Chairman President